naveenkarya/COEN-241-CloudComputing/hw3/README.md

 print(event.connection)
 ```

-This is a sample output, when ping was sent from h1 to h2
+This is a sample output, when ping was sent from h1 to h2.
+It shows equal traffic on all switches.
 ```
 [00-00-00-00-00-03 5]
 [00-00-00-00-00-02 6]